 Courses in “international relations” focus on the inherently complex interactions of diverse global actors (nation-states, international organizations, and various transnational actors) across the mix of diplomatic-security, economics, human rights, and development issues.
 Our courses focus on not only the political dynamics of the international system, but also the logic and sources of national foreign policies.

-Courses on “comparative politics” explore the internal dynamics of national political systems beyond the United States.
-Our courses consider the national and regional diversity of such political systems with respect to their institutional structures, political cultures, and histories.
+Courses on “comparative politics” explore the dynamics of political systems beyond the United States.
+Our courses consider the national, regional, and societal diversity of such political systems with respect to their institutional structures, political cultures, and histories.
 Besides the fact that the study of foreign political systems is fascinating in and of itself, the comparative analysis of these systems provide a deeper theoretical understanding of political science—all in a way that includes insights into character of politics and institutions in the United States.

 National Security Analysis